dong881/audio-processor/docs/core/ai_processing.md

 ### Description

-This function creates professional meeting notes through a two-stage process:
+This function creates professional meeting notes using the latest Gemini 2.5 Pro model:
-1. First analysis: Extracts important discussion points, decisions, and key information
+1. Sends the full transcript to Gemini with a clear, direct prompt
-2. Second analysis: Reorganizes these points into a structured document with:
+2. Instructs the model to create organized notes with:
-   - Clear topic classifications
+   - Clear topic sections prefixed with "主題："
-   - Detailed discussion content for each topic
+   - Bullet points using "•" symbols
-   - Decisions and action items
+   - Decision items marked with "決策："
-   - Summary and follow-up steps
+   - Appropriate formatting for Notion compatibility

-The notes are formatted with appropriate headings, paragraphs, and emphasis to create a readable and professional document.
+The function uses a straightforward, single-pass approach that produces consistently well-structured notes optimized for readability in Notion.

 ### Example